ncbi/pgap/README.md

 a) alter, modify, or adapt GeneMarkS or its documentation\
 b) separate GeneMarkS from PGAP and use it as a stand-alone analysis tool.

+### TIGRFAMs

+The TIGRFAM Hidden Markov Models, which constitute a part of the evidence used for PGAP annotation, were created by the J. Craig Venter Institute \(see publications in the Reference section\) and were transferred to NCBI in April 2018.
+The TIGRFAMs data are made available under a [Creative Commons Attribution-ShareAlike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+See the full text \(legal code\) of the [license here](https://creativecommons.org/licenses/by-sa/4.0/legalcode).